Dairy winners announced for 2024 Ahuwhenua Trophy

 Farming has been transformative for the 29-year-old, who experienced considerable adversity in his upbringing in Pukekohe, including exposure to gang life, substance abuse and domestic violence, which eventually led to time in Waikeria Prison.

-It is at Waikeria working on the prison farms, however, that his passion for farming was ignited, ultimately culminating in this award.
+It was at Waikeria working on the prison farms, however, that his passion for farming was ignited, ultimately culminating in this award.

 “I wasn’t the best, I wasn’t the best growing up, but I hope I make you all proud now,” Purua said Friday evening, holding back tears, a Rural News report said.